-A former Angels employee has been charged in Texas with distributing fentanyl in connection with the overdose death of Los Angeles Angels pitcher Tyler Skaggs Friday, according to a story from the LA Times.
+A former Angels employee has been charged in Texas with distributing fentanyl in connection with the overdose death of pitcher Los Angeles Angels Tyler Skaggs, according to a story from the LA Times.

 Eric Kay has been charged by federal authorities, according to The Times.

 "A toxicology report by the Tarrant County medical examiner found the opioids fentanyl and oxycodone in his system.
 The medical examiner listed the cause of death as “alcohol, fentanyl and oxycodone intoxication with terminal aspiration of gastric contents,” meaning he choked on his vomit," the LA Times story reported.

 Skaggs died July 1 in Texas before a game against the Texas Rangers.

 Meanwhile, the Angels released a statement Friday "We learned that there was unacceptable behavior inconsistent with our code of conduct, and we took steps to address it."

 In September of last year, the family of Tyler Skaggs said in an Associated Press story that they were "startled" to hear that "a club employee "may" be part of the investigation into the 27-year-old's death from an accidental drug overdose."

 According to an AP story from October, "Eric Kay, a 24-year employee of the Angels' PR department, told the Drug Enforcement Agency he had provided opioids to Skaggs and used them with the pitcher for years, according to ESPN."